 For best performance, stability and functionality we have documented some recommendations for running a Nextcloud server.
-The Nextcloud server is not compatible with Windows and macOS.

 Note: If you plan a setup for your organization and you rely on professional deployment consulting (e.g. efficient and reliable scaling) and support, we strongly recommend you to check out our enterprise support.